 The benefits of a well-rounded wellness program will help you to achieve to have the mental and emotional fortitude needed to obtain an optimal work-life balance.
 It’s a good idea to promote regular visits to the chiropractor because it’s a place in which employees can blow off steam in a sense and relieve the tensions that are associated with financial strain.
 In times like this, pursuing a healthy outlet to manage your emotional and mental health is essential to maintaining great morale and productivity at work.

-Visiting your local chiropractic office and have a conversation with an expert who can help you will stress management.
+Visit your local chiropractic office and have a conversation with an expert who can help you will stress management.
 Chiropractic techniques like spinal manipulation or massage therapy are proven to counteract the effects of stress and improve your cardiovascular health overall.

 Our clients travel from all over North Texas to receive chiropractic care because we deliver the relief that our patients need.
 Many of our clients contemplated undergoing invasive surgeries and chose an alternative treatment that gives them relief.
 Using a consultative approach Dr.Tammia Guest, DC, promotes positive health outcomes that improve her patient’s quality of life.

-We also recommend visiting us here at Rejuvenating Chiropractic, LLC if you have been involved in an accident if your job requires you to be seated for long periods of time if you experience headaches often, or you live an active lifestyle, You will want to visit a chiropractor.
+We also recommend visiting us here at Rejuvenating Chiropractic, PLLC if you have been involved in an accident if your job requires you to be seated for long periods of time if you experience headaches often, or you live an active lifestyle, You will want to visit a chiropractor.

 13740 Midway Road Suite 602